Toggle: English / Spanish

 Testicles; Gonads - male

-Brooks JD.
+Chung BI, Sommer G, Brooks JD.
 Anatomy of the lower urinary tract and male genitalia.
-In: Wein AJ, ed.
+In: Wein AJ, Kavoussi LR, Novick AC, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 2.
+10th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 2.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.